mikerhodes/haproxy-cert-demo/README.md

 # Mutual certificate authentication using HAProxy sidecars

-This repository shows how to use HAProxy to create a secure (encrypted and authenticated) channel between two applications that don't support secure communication themselves.
+This repository is meant to demonstrate the concept of using a proxy to create a secure channel.
+It shows how to use HAProxy to create a secure (encrypted and authenticated) channel between two applications that don't support secure communication themselves.
 It uses HAProxy as a "sidecar" at each end of a client/server connection.
 The client connects to its local HAProxy, which